 About Virtual Mentor

 Virtual Mentor is the American Medical Association's online ethics journal.
-The MEDLINE-indexed journal is nonsubscription-based and advertisement-free—we strongly believe that ethics education for physicians and physicians-to-be is in the public's interest and should be made available without charge.
+The journal is advertisement-free and open-access.
+We strongly believe that ethics education for physicians and physicians-to-be is in the public's interest and should be made available without charge.
 Founded in 1999, Virtual Mentor (VM) explores the ethical issues and challenges that students, residents, and other physicians are likely to confront in their training and daily practice.
-For this reason, the journal is a valuable teaching resource for medical educators at all levels as well as for doctors and doctors-to-be.
-Each monthly issue of VM contains original articles and commentary on a given theme-e.g., access to care; quality-of-life considerations in clinical decision making, public roles of physicians, ethical issues in endocrinology, conflict of values in the clinic.
+The journal is a valuable teaching resource for medical educators at all levels as well as for doctors and doctors-to-be.
+Each monthly issue of VM contains original articles and commentary on a given theme-e.g., access to care; quality-of-life considerations in clinical decision making, public roles of physicians, ethical issues in a given medical specialty, new medical technologies, conflict of values in the clinic, and so on.